TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-05-18-the-future-of-pehapkari-meetups-and-trainings-you.md

 <br>

+Thank you all for your participation in our meetings over the past 5 years.

 "*That looks good.
 The most IT communities could dream of such activity.
-What's wrong?*"
+So what happened?*

 ## My Priorities Have changed in Last 3 years